For Prospective Mentors, Volunteers, and Staff

 LOGIN – For Current Mentors/Senior Partners

-Interested in contributing your talents behind the scenes to a grassroots, growing nonprofit that’s dedicated to youth empowerment and social and environmental justice, on a nonhierarchical and fun team where you can build your skills?
-Consider applying to our Board of Directors– we’re accepting new members through summer 2023.
+Interested in contributing your talents behind the scenes to a grassroots, growing nonprofit that’s dedicated to youth empowerment and social and environmental justice, on a non-hierarchical and fun team where you can build your skills?
+Consider applying to our Board of Directors– we’re accepting new members on a rolling basis.

 Get all the details HERE.
-If you have more questions or are ready to apply, contact Acting President Jon Williams at jonathan.p.h.williams@gmail.com, or 971-409-2075.
+If you have more questions or are ready to apply, contact Board President Cam Luck at unppdxpresident@gmail.com.

 **Please note that from 2021 onward, all new staff, mentors, and board members will be required to be vaccinated against COVID in order to minimize risk to each other and the vulnerable communities we serve.
 Thank you for your understanding.**